BoweyLou/SupaSupa/Docs/Features/EnhancedAwardSystem.md

 - See the redemption status of awards (e.g., "3 of 5 redemptions remaining")
 - See when locked-out awards will become available again
 - Cannot redeem awards that are in a lockout period or have reached their redemption limit
+- See visually appealing bonus awards with custom icons and colors

 ## Implementation Details